-How to Build a Smart Home App: A Guide for Developing a Home Automation System
+How to Build a Smart Home System: Guide for Developing a Home Automation App

 Smart homes are modern-day science fiction.
 More and more people are choosing to power their houses with smart IoT systems for convenience and security.
 But as much as IoT app development is lucrative, it’s also challenging.